Skip to main content

 Enjoy TeenTix shows

 One of the best parts about living in this area is the access to incredible theater for all ages.
 If you have a budding thespian, taking them to a show is a great way to spend some time together.
 And if that teen is not signed up for TeenTix, stop what you are doing and register them today.
-TeenTix allows teens 13–19 years old to purchase a ticket for $5 to a huge variety of arts organizations and museums in Greater Seattle.
+TeenTix allows teens 13–19 years old to purchase a ticket for $5 to a huge variety of arts organizations and museums in the Seattle area.
 (They can also purchase a companion ticket for someone of any age — perhaps even their parent — on certain days.)

 Cost: Prices vary by show and venue.
 TeenTix are $5 at participating locations.

-Location: Lots of theaters offer shows teens might enjoy, including the Seattle Rep, Taproot Theatre and the 5th Avenue Theatre, just to name a few.
+Location: Lots of theaters offer shows teens might enjoy, including the Seattle Rep, Taproot Theatre and the 5th Avenue Theatre, to name a few.

 Rock out at The Vera Project